 The 14-foot-tall Roadrunner has hand-blown glass eyes and a body made from steel and galvanized sheet metal that resembles armor.

-The sculpture was created by Don Kennell of New Mexico and is one of several pieces he’s created for the festival over the years.
+The sculpture was created by, you guessed it, Don Kennell.
+The New Mexico-based artist is clearly a favorite of the festival as this is one of several pieces he’s created for the event over the years.

-Where to find it: Avenue 52 and Jefferson Street.
+Where to Find It: Avenue 52 and Jefferson Street in city of La Quinta

 Big Bear | Coachella